 So there will be no trace of your insolvency left after six years, with four exceptions.

 - an IVA will not disappear until six years has passed AND a completion certificate has been issued.
-This can be more than six years from the start date, for example if another year of payments was added because you couldn’t release equity in the fifth year, or your IVA firm is just taking a long while to sort out PPI;
+This can be more than six years from the start date, for example if another year of payments was added because you couldn’t release equity in the fifth year, or you had payment breaks;

 - the very rare occurrence of a long bankruptcy restriction order which in still in place after the six year point;